-OIT offers a 3D printing service that allows you to submit an .STL file and have the model of your choice fabricated and finished by one of the knowledgable staff members at the Innovation Co-Lab Studio on West Campus.
+OIT offers the Bluesmith 3D printing service that allows you to submit an .STL file and have the model of your choice fabricated and finished by one of the knowledgeable staff members at the Innovation Co-Lab Studio on West Campus.
 We offer both Fused Deposition Modeling (FDM) and Stereolithography (SL) for this service.
 For a small fee, you have the option of a basic service that does not include support structure removal and finishing or you can choose the premium service that includes top priority in the queue over all non-premium orders and also includes support structure removal and finishing.
 You can submit your .STL file and request an estimate HERE.

 Pricing & Types of Service

 The cost of 3D printing varies widely based on the technology used and amount of material depending on the size and design of each model.

 We offer six types of 3D printing technology: Fused Filament Fabrication (FFF), Stereolithography (SLA), Multijet (MJP), Continuous Filament, Polyjet and Laminate (LOM).
 Most printing technologies generally require an overnight run time of the printer.

 - FFF Printing

 - Equipment – We use several FFF tools but primarily rely on Ultimaker 2+ and 2+ Extended 3D Printers

 - Material choices – Nearly infinite.
 The CoLab supports PLA and PETG but over 1,000 other filament materials exist.

 - Strengths – This printing type allows the greatest variety of material types (nearly infinite options exist), is typically the fastest 3D printing technology, has the largest build volume and is by far the cheapest printing method.

 - Weaknesses – This is the lowest resolution 3D printing technology.
 The support material is difficult to remove and leaves scars on the print.
 The likelihood of failure increase exponentially with the size of the job.